ccc159/RhinoPythonForVscode/README.md

         "C:\\Program Files\\Rhinoceros 5 (64-bit)\\Plug-ins\\IronPython\\Lib",
         "C:\\Users\\jingcheng\\AppData\\Roaming\\McNeel\\Rhinoceros\\5.0\\scripts"
     ],

-    "editor.fontSize": 14,
+    // enable new language server.
+THIS IS EXTREMELY IMPORTANT TO HAVE FAST AUTOCOMPLETE!!
-    "team.showWelcomeMessage": false,
+    "python.jediEnabled": false,
-    "git.enableSmartCommit": true,
-    "git.autofetch": true,

     // Enable/Disable rhinopython
     "RhinoPython.Enabled": true,
-    // Show/Hide history console log
-    "RhinoPython.PreserveLog": false,
-    // True if you want to reset script engine every time you send code "RhinoPython.ResetAndRun": true,
+    // True if you want to reset script engine every time you send code, otherwise False "RhinoPython.ResetAndRun": true
-    // Specifies whether to minimize the vs code editor when running the code.
-    "RhinoPython.MinimizeWindowWhenRunning": false
 }
 ```
 ![settings](image/settings.png)

+> The microsoft team has implemented their own language server, which replaces the old jedi languange server.
+This has made autocomplete in python super fast and it is strongly recommended to enable it by `"python.jediEnabled": false` in the settings.

 ## Usage

 + Start Rhino, type command `CodeListener`.
 You should see `VS Code Listener Started...`.
 > You can add `CodeListener` into Rhino Command Lists every time Rhino starts.
+> There are other commands in Rhino: `StopCodeListener`, `CodeListenerVersion`
 + Start VS Code, create a new file *(To have python autocomplete and lint working you have to [specify it's python file](https://code.visualstudio.com/docs/languages/overview#_changing-the-language-for-the-selected-file))* or open an existing *python file* or *folder* or *workspace*.
 + Send the your code by simply press `F2` or by typing command `CodeSender` in **Command Palette**(`F1` or `Ctrl+Shift+P`) You should then see returned printed message or errors in `Debug Console`.
 Depending on your `RhinoPython.ResetAndRun` settings, you might reset script engine every time before you send.
 + If you want to reset Rhino Python Script Engine, simply press `Ctrl + R`.
-+ If you want to just send the code without resetting, regardless of `RhinoPython.ResetAndRun` setting, you can press `Crtl + F2`.

 ## Extension Settings

 The following settings can be configured under **User Settings**:

 * `RhinoPython.Enabled`: Enable/Disable this RhinoPython extension.
-* `RhinoPython.PreserveLog`: Specifies whether to keep the console log history or not.
 * `RhinoPython.ResetAndRun`: Determines if `F2` (`CodeSender` Command) reset the script engine every time before it executes.
-* `RhinoPython.MinimizeWindowWhenRunning`: Specifies whether to minimize the vs code editor when running the code.

 ## Known Issues

 - The debugger has not implemented yet.
-- Exceptions are now generally handled, in case of any unknown errors or exceptions please contact the author.

-> This release is in very early development and has not been fully tested.
-You are likely to expect different bugs or errors.

-> This release is **ONLY** tested in **Rhino5 64 bit**.
-It doesn't support Rhino 6 yet.
+- It only supports one Rhino instance at a time.
+If you want to switch Rhino instance, either close the former Rhino instance or command `StopCodeListener` on the former one.

 ## Release Notes